dask/dask-blog/_posts/2019-09-03-df-groupby.md

 12   1   9   2
 ```

-We can load the dataframe into dask and define the number of partitions.
-We'll pick 3 partitions -- as it will give us complexity to illustrate what is happening but not too much to the point that we can't keep everything in our heads.
+If we wanted to create a Dataframe with three partitions we could pull out dataframes between the indicies of: (0, 4), (5, 9), and (10, 12).
+With dask, this is what happens with the `from_pandas` call` with `npartitions=3`

 ```python
 >>> ddf = dd.from_pandas(df, npartitions=3)
 ```

-The 3 partitions are simply 3 individual dataframes
+The 3 partitions are simply 3 individual dataframes:

 ```python
 >>> ddf.partitions[0].compute()